The security risk that is the humble link in your webpages

 Solution

-Add rel="noopener noreferrer" to your links to prevent window.opener from being set unless you trust the property you are linking to.
+Add rel="noopener noreferrer" to links with target="_blank" to prevent window.opener from being set unless you explicitly trust the destination property.